zarqman/log_sanity/README.md

 ### Additional notes

 LogSanity is intended for production use at log_level info.
 At level debug, some logs are simply turned off.
-Others may continue to output as normal strings (such as ActiveRecord).
+Others may continue to output as normal strings (such as ActiveRecord queries).

 If not using tags, there is no need to use ActiveSupport::TaggedLogging with your logger.
 Just set the logger directly (if not using the default):
 ```ruby